Swetha06102004/Traffic_Violation_Detection_And_Analytics/README.md

-                                                                                Traffic Violation Detection and Analytics An intelligent web-based tool built using Streamlit that analyzes traffic violation data to detect potential fraud patterns and provides visual summaries and risk classifications based on location.
+Traffic Violation Detection and Analytics:
+  An intelligent web-based tool built using Streamlit that analyzes traffic violation data to detect potential fraud patterns and provides visual summaries and risk classifications based on location.
 Features:
         * Upload traffic violation datasets in csv format.